FAQs about Marmot Tours Road Cycling Holidays & Challenges

 We hope you don’t have to as you will be missing out on some fabulous cycling!
 However we know that sometimes you need to get home for something important so we will do our best to work with you on an individual basis to make a plan.
 We are likely to be able to facilitate your transport but you would need to pay for any independent transfers required.
 Unfortunately we are not able to offer refunds or discounts for trips that are cut short, and due to the point to point nature of a lot of our trips, it may not always be simple (or cheap) to leave a trip early or join a trip late.

 Our Classic Cols holidays are very different to a Raid Challenge as there is no fixed time limit to the rides.
-The Classic Cols USP is that the itinerary is very flexible so that each day you can choose the basic or hard route (and sometimes one at a level in between).
-It therefore attracts more of a range of cyclists, more women than on the Raid (so some couples) and generally there is more of a ‘holiday’ feel to the trip than there is on the Raid.
-Although the Raid creates a great group dynamic because everyone is in the same situation of getting up the cols and all doing the same route, it is true to say that there isn’t much time for getting a feel for the region whereas there is more time to stop off and take in the scenery during the Classic Cols trip.
+The itinerary of our Classic Cols holidays is very flexible so that each day you can choose the basic or harder route (and sometimes one at a level in between).
+Classic Cols trips attract more of a range of cyclists and generally there is more of a holiday feel to the trip than there is on a Raid.
+Having said that, the ‘Challenge’ (harder) routes available each day on our Classic Cols holiday are typically at least as hard as a typical Raid day – this gives you plenty of opportunity for you to beast yourself as much as you wish!

 A Raid is a set challenge devised by a cycling club, usually within France.
-It is a point to point journey with a set distance each day to complete, getting a ‘carnet’ stamped en route, rather like an Audax.
-As mentioned above, there is a set time limit to the Raid.
-Completing a Raid is a fabulous goal to set yourself and the sense of achievement at its end is quite incredible – some have said ‘life changing’.
+It is a point to point journey with a set distance to complete each day, getting a ‘carnet’ stamped en route, rather like an Audax.
+Usually, there is a set time limit in which to complete the Raid.
+Completing a Raid is a fabulous goal to set yourself and the sense of achievement at the end is quite incredible – some have said life changing.
+Do check out our blog (21/03/19) on Raids which gives a thorough run down of ‘everything Raid’.

 Is there massage available on route?

 Most of our trips are point to point and we move on each night.
-In the past we had an inhouse massage service but we found that very few clients were able to benefit from it as there was not enough time on arrival at the hotel, before dinner, to fit more than 1 or 2 clients in .
-Timings during the day were unpredictable, and clients that had booked a massage, then were not able to have it.
-We decided not to continue with the in house service.
 A few hotels on a couple of itineriaries do have the opportunity for a massage to be booked, and if so, this will be noted in the Holiday Trip Notes.
-Massage bookings, where possible, are made via your guides, on the trip.
+Massage bookings, where possible, are made via your guides or directly with the hotel on the trip.

 Do you provide energy gels and electrolyte tabs/powders?

-No – we find that there is such an array of products out there, and that clients have such a specific preference for one type/flavour over another, that we ask you to bring your own energy gels.
-We offer a good variety of sweet and savoury snacks from the van including organic and gluten free bars from Nine bar, but not energy or recovery products.
+No – we find that there is such an array of products out there and that clients have such a specific preference for one type/flavour over another, that we ask you to bring your own energy gels.
+We offer a good variety of sweet and savoury snacks from the van including fruit & seed bars, salty crisps, fresh fruit, various nuts, dried fruits and cakes, but no energy or recovery products.

 Do I need to bring a GPS ?

 We provide comprehensive written directions, maps and climb profiles for every day of your holiday, however, there is no doubt that clients have a more relaxed experience if they have their own GPS or are cycling with someone that has a GPS.
 It removes the anxiety of getting lost and means you can concentrate on the scenery, the culture and the cycling.
 We therefore highly recommend that you do borrow or buy a GPS for your holiday.
-We send you GPS files to upload to your unit about 6 weeks before your holiday, with full instructions on what you need to do.
+A few weeks before departure we will post your GPS files to your holiday pages on the Link with full instructions on how to download them to your GPS unit.

 Will someone be able to help upload GPS files?

-At around 4 weeks before your holiday we will send you out .tcx and .gpx files for your GPS, along with detailed instructions on how to upload them.
+A few weeks before your holiday you will be able to see your GPS files on your holiday pages on the Link with full instructions on how to download them to your various GPS units.
 We highly recommend playing with your GPS and loading up the files before your trip as it will help you get to know your GPS and how to make it work for you, which will benefit you when you are cycling.
 However, if for whatever reason you can’t upload your files then our guides can assist you on the trip.

 Do you arrange my flights?